 The WHO recommends exclusive breastfeeding for the first six months of an infant’s life.
 The American Academy of Pediatrics (AAP) recommends the introduction of solid foods during 4 to 6 months of age (1).

-The gag reflex, which prevents choking in babies, develops well by five months (2).
-But if this reflex is developed earlier, then under the guidance of a pediatrician, solids can be started before the age of six months provided the following markers of development are met (3):
+The gag reflex, which prevents choking in babies, begins to decline by five months (2).
+However, if you wish to start solids, under the guidance advice of a pediatrician, you may start feeding solids before the age of six months provided the following markers of development are met (3):

 - The baby can hold the neck straight without support and has reasonable neck control.